monomadic/cassette/README.md

 # Cassette
-Declarative web DSL language based on the Templar declarative UI language.
+Declarative web DSL language based on the [Templar](https://github.com/monomadic/templar) declarative UI language.

-This project re-thinks how web development might work, disagreeing with some core assumptions about the design of the modern web, taking the Templar methodology and applying it to website generation.

-It is compiled, implicitly typed, and makes use of macros, known as overlays.
+Templar is compiled, implicitly typed, and makes use of macros, known as overlays.
 A very basic example of a templar project could look like this:

 ```haml
 page "index.html" "Blah"